janosh/pymatgen-2-paper/paper/main.typ

   abstract: (
     [
 We present the second major release of the Python Materials Genomics (#pmg) library, reflecting on a decade of community growth and established best practices.
 This version builds on #pmg's robust, open-source foundation, emphasizing its collaborative nature.
 Over the past decade, #pmg has thrived as one of the largest open-source materials science codebases.
 We detail how #pmg aids modern computational materials science, its adaptation to changing demands, and lessons learned from its growing community.
-#pmg will continue to evolve based on current developments and requirements in the rapidly changing landscape of computational materials science.
+#pmg will continue to evolve based on current developments and requirements in the rapidly changing landscape of computational materials science and materials informatics.
 We discuss the challenges and potential solutions to managing the community-driven evolution of #pmg, providing an outlook on its future development.
     ],
     (